-The following information must be submitted with the application:
+The following information is required to be submitted with the application:

-- 1. Name and address of the applicant, including details of the exporter/agent - Specific details of the product that cover the class type and grade.
-Further clarity can be obtained at D:FSQA (Policy Unit) Mass of the containers and the number of containers - Information on the mode of transport, details of the vessel, ports of discharge for export and the date - 5.
-Name and physical address of the importer or destination of the consignment - 6.
-Name, and physical address of exporter's premises to facilitate traceability - 7.
-Any additional important information as regards details of the consignment.
-The information must be in English and legible.
+- (a) Name and address of the applicant, including details of the exporter/agent - (b) Specific details of the product that cover the class type and grade.
+Further clarity can be obtained at D:FSQA (Policy Unit) - (c) Mass of the containers and the number of containers - (d) Information on the mode of transport, details of the vessel, ports of discharge for export and the date - (e) Name and physical address of the importer or destination of the consignment - (f) Name, and physical address of exporter's premises to facilitate traceability - (g) Any additional important information as regards details of the consignment.
+The information must be in English and legible